 15 It never pays to get into a long, protracted fight with one or two people on your blog because it’ll drive other people away.
 Stand up for yourself but also know when it’s time to leave.
 And never fear having to delete comments where people use language you don’t approve of, or don’t want your audience to see.
 Remember, you’re paying for it, thus that allows you to be a dictator in your space.
 Just be fair.

-17 If English is your first language you still don’t get a pass for horrible grammar.
-You will get a pass for typos but more often than not you’ll get that squiggly red line if you misspell something; try to pay attention to that.
+17 If English isn’t your first language, you still don’t get a pass for horrible grammar.
+You’ll get a pass for typos but more often than not you’ll get that squiggly red line if you misspell something; try to pay attention to that.
 Most of the time, unless it’s egregious, people will be more interested in seeing if they can understand what you’re saying instead of whether you’ve spelled the words correctly or not… most of the time that is.

 18 I don’t believe anyone can write too much most of the time but many people write too little.
 If you can’t write more than 100 word posts don’t create a blog.
 Instead, go to Tumblr and use that as your platform.
-However, I believe that with some structure anyone can write at least 300 words for each post.
+However, I believe that with some structure anyone can write at least 300 words for each post, although if that’s your norm your blog isn’t going to prosper.
+These days it’s about substance, not just content.

 19 Though I don’t believe articles can be too long, I do believe that horribly written articles can be too long.
 If you keep repeating the same thing over and over, you’re going to drive people crazy.
 That’s why I always recommend starting with an outline if you’re going to write something long or write a list post, like this one.